Watchers Council – Coven Room – Moments Later

 Russia 20002 – Vacant Store – Dawn

 Rowena looked around through the window of the apparently vacant store and then opened the front door, motioning Chris inside first.

 “Yeah, Tyrell, I know.
 I’m not taking my chances.”

 With a roll of his eyes, Chris cleared the threshold and Rowena followed.

 Russia 2002 – Vacant Store – Moments Later

 “You really need to start trusting me soon,” he told her.
 “Besides, I’m not going to be the only one walking through all the doors first and into god-knows-what.”

 “You can always leave,” Rowena told him.

-"With assassins and now the KGB looking for me too?
+“With assassins, and now the GRU, looking for me?
 I doubt it.
-Sorry, sister, you’re stuck with me," he replied.
-"Now, care to explain why we’re here?"
+Sorry, sister, you’re stuck with me,” he replied.
+“Now, care to explain why we’re here?”